manifoldfinance/xga-docs-v0/docs/index.md

 #### Elastic Supply Curve Detail

-Maximum capacity is fixed, but the supply curve
+Maximum capacity is fixed, but the supply curve varies with price,

 $S:P→Q$

-varies with price, offering different quantities of options.
+Thus we have different offering quantities of options.

 The supply function is designed to be initially concave, then constant at maximum capacity.
-This approach, theoretically supported by Licalzi (2005), aims to mitigate dramatic underpricing.
+This approach, theoretically supported by Licalzi (2005)[^5], aims to mitigate dramatic underpricing.

 ### Footnotes

 [^1]: Previously this was called 'above'
 [^2]: Previously this was called 'below'
+[^3]: Exclusivity is only needed in v1, v2 eliminates this requirement.
+[^4]: Robert Wilson, 1979. "<B><A HREF="https://ideas.repec.org/a/oup/qjecon/v93y1979i4p675-689..html">Auctions of Shares</A></B>," <A HREF="https://ideas.repec.org/s/oup/qjecon.html">The Quarterly Journal of Economics</A>, President and Fellows of Harvard College, vol. 93(4), pages 675-689.
+[^5]: Marco LiCalzi, 2005. <A HREF="https://doi.org/10.1016/S0014-2921(02)00324-0">"Tilting the supply schedule to enhance competition in uniform-price auctions"</A> European Economic Review, Volume 49, Issue 1, 2005, Pages 227-250